 - Blood relatives of family members with LQTS

-- Those taking certain medications known to increase the risk for LQTS.
+- Those with LQTS taking medications that can further prolong the QT intervals.
 See medications to avoid under Treatment Options.

 Do You Need to be Screened for Long QT Syndrome?